 At the Memorial area, chairs overflowed with 15,000 people stretching down the grassy field between the white marble markers.
 More than 200 American veterans from D-Day 1944 were seated on the stage.
 Small French and American flags decorated each of the 9,387 grave sites.
 The sky and the sea, both deep lapis blue, created a stunning backdrop.

-Of all the unexpected events that had happened so far, the most meaningful one took place when the ceremony was over.
+Of all the unexpected events that had happened that day, the most meaningful took place when the ceremony was over.
 After the dignitaries departed, we approached the stage where some of the sturdier veterans lingered.
 We were able to listen to stories from the men themselves.
-I overheard an interview with a soldier, 93 years old.
-His hand stayed cupped by his ear to hear the questions, but he answered each one clearly and humbly.
+I overheard an interview with one soldier, now 93 years old.
+His hand stayed cupped by his ear to hear the questions, but he answered each one clearly and modestly.

 We shook hands with veterans in wheel chairs and on walkers, thanking them.
 The students listened intently to stories of the heroism of comrades who did not survive.
 Respects were paid to the men now resting in the serenity of the cemetery.
 Row upon row of white marble crosses stretch across the grass, each etched with a name, rank, company, hometown, and the day of death.
 They stand in perfect formation, like the soldiers themselves once did.

 On June 6, 1944, the unexpected happened.
-That same day in 2014, none of us expected to feel such intense emotion and awe as we mingled with surviving veterans.
+That same day in 2014, none of us expected to feel such intense emotion and awe as we mingled with veterans.
 But we did.
 Every one of these men had been there on those bloody beaches or scattered across the countryside 70 years ago.
 What they accomplished changed the course of history for all of us.
 It is an impossible debt to repay.
-Sharing this special anniversary with American veterans from D-Day 1944 was an honor and a lifetime memory for everyone in our group.
-As the older voices continue to fade, it is up to us to keep telling the stories for them, so that the next generation and the next…will never forget the legacy they left.